 Treatment of Warbles in Rabbits

 The hole left behind when the larvae emerges requires twice daily care for the first week.
-If the wound is healing well, I then went to once daily wound care.
+If the wound was healing well, I then went to once daily wound care.
 Take care to keep the area clean and sanitary during the healing so you don’t attract more flies.
 House flies will be attracted to the fluids oozing from the wound and you don’t want to end up with a case of maggots or fly strike in rabbits on top of warbles in rabbits.

 The products I use to treat the wound from warbles in rabbits are commonly available.